Pookacz/Education-Platfrom/README.md

 Helps to learn how to:
-- addition
+- add
-- subtraction
+- subtract
-- multiplication
+- multiply
-- division
+- divide

 After studying, you can take one of the exams